Smith donates $500K, funding textbook program for SIU students

 Endowed chairs help attract and retain high-level faculty members by making the position more attractive and keeping salaries competitive with other institutions.

 “I’m doing this to help the students of SIU,” Smith said.
-“I want to make the program stronger and provide better opportunities and better training for the students.
-We want to attract big names and incentivize them to stay.”
+“I want to make the university stronger and provide better opportunities and better training for the students.”

-Before making his major gift to endow the chair in COBA, much of Smith’s philanthropy has been directed toward Saluki Athletics.
+Smith has long been a donor to Southern, especially the College of Business and Analytics and Saluki Athletics.
 Despite living in California, he has maintained season tickets to Saluki Football games and supported the Blackout Cancer fundraiser.
+He also recently made a $10,000 gift to Saluki Softball.

 Smith has fond memories of his time at SIU, noting that he attended the university during the Delyte Morris era and the time of College of Business Dean Henry J. Rhen, for which the COBA building is named.
 Smith was also classmates with another of SIU’s most prolific benefactors, F. Lynn McPheeters.